balamod/balamod/docs/src/faq.md

 ## What is balamod?

-Balamod is a mod loader and framework for the game Balatro.
+Balamod is a mod-loader and framework for the game Balatro.
 It allows users and modders to modify the game's code, mechanics and assets.

 More information can be found on the [Balamod GitHub repository](https://github.com/UwUDev/balamod) and [Documentation](https://balamod.github.io/).